Hanen-Wechteti/Hanen-Wechteti/README.md

 ### Hi there 👋 I'm Hanen

-I'm currently a learner at BeCode Charleroi.
+Actually, I'm in the process of learning at BeCode Charleroi.

 ## About Me